Rules & Classes

 - Qualified judges will be hired to place each class.

-- Ribbons will be awarded to the first four places in every class and trophies/platters will be awarded to the Champion and Reserve Champion is each division.
+- Ribbons will be awarded to the first four places in every class and special awards will be awarded to the Grand Champion and Reserve Champion in each division.

 FACILITIES